DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ### Prepare for your interview

 You may be asked about your knowledge of English education in interviews for teaching jobs.
-To prepare, you can [read other teachers’ stories](/blog) and research the [English curriculum](https://www.gov.uk/national-curriculum) and [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).
+To prepare, you can [read other teachers’ stories](/blog) and research the [English national curriculum](https://www.gov.uk/national-curriculum) and [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).

 ### Safeguarding checks